WHAT IS YERBA MATE TEA?

 Traditionally, yerba mate tea can be made in a variety of ways.
 However, to make the commercial versions, the leaves are taken through a drying process, which uses either air or smoke.
 According to the largest manufacturer of the tea, smoke drying is a process that uses burning wood.
 The resultant smoke is unhealthy as it contains such harmful substances as PAHs (polycyclic aromatic hydrocarbons) which are known to induce cancer.

-Below you can find our suggestions and buy yerba mate in tea bags or in bulk on our website.
+Below you can find our suggestions and buy yerba mate in tea bags or bulk on our website.
 Loose leaf mate is sold in bags of 16 or more ounces.
 The mate may be mixed with other herbs and ingredients for a unique flavor.
 For instance, one store sells mate mixed with green tea and ginseng.
 Traditional mate is a mixture of stems and leaves.
 It has 12 percent stems.
 The stems supposedly take some of the bitterness away from the tea.
-Suave mate contains 20 percent stems and leaf-style yerba mate has less than one percent stems.
+Suave mate contains 20 percent stems, and leaf-style yerba has less than one percent stems.
 Experts say the nutrients in the tea come from the leaves and where you’ll find the most Yerba mate benefits.

 Organic Yerba Mate Reviews

-Types of Yerba Mate
+Types and Flavors of Yerba Mate

 Yerba tea is grown in different regions In South America, which give each tea its characteristic qualities.
-For example, the Argentinean mate is boldly herbaceous, crisp and earthy while the Paraguayan variety is rich in floral notes, vanilla and mild smoky flavor.
+For example, the Argentinean mate is boldly herbaceous, crisp and earthy while the Paraguayan variety is rich in floral notes, vanilla, and mild smoky flavor.
 Apart from the pure teas, you can also get a variety of blends to match your preferences.
 Here are a few of the most common types of organic yerba mate tea.

 Leaf Style Blend